Rio Vermelho State Forest

-The Rio Vermelho State Forest (Floresta Estadual de Rendimento Sustentado Rio Vermelho) is (or was) a state forest in the state of Rondônia, Brazil.
+The Rio Vermelho State Forest (Floresta Estadual de Rendimento Sustentado Rio Vermelho) is a state forest in the state of Rondônia, Brazil.

 There are two parts, designated "A" and "B", originally with about 190000 ha in total.
 Both were later reduced in size, with parts allocated to other conservation units.

 The status of the forest has been the subject of extended negotiations between the state and the federal government related to the Jirau hydroelectric plant and the illegal occupation of the Bom Futuro National Forest.
 It was incorporated in the Mapinguari National Park in 2010, but that has been appealed.

 Early history

 The Rio Vermelho "A" State Forest was created by state decree in 1990 with an area of 38,680 ha.

 The forest was not demarcated and no management plan was created.

 Part of it was incorporated into the Serra dos Três Irmãos Ecological Station.

 The Rio Vermelho "B" State Forest was created by state decree in 1990 with 152000 ha.

 It was to have been a pilot project for forest management under the World Bank's PLANAFLORO program.

 However, only 31,570 ha were demarcated in 1995 to receive World Bank funds.

 In 1996 some of the remaining area was included in the Mujica Nava Ecological Station.

 A large part of the state forest was converted into agricultural zones.

 The Rio Vermelho state forests were on land that is still owned by the federal government, and has never been transferred to the state.